 WebPages from other universities on how to deal with teaching after tragedy

 “Teaching in Times of Crisis

 “Responding to Difficult Moments"

 Additional Web Resources

 Anxiety and National or World Events -info., and links to additional tips for coping with uncertain times.

 The American Psychological Association (APA) has an article titled "Managing Your Distress in the Aftermath of a Shooting".

-Information about coping after Katrina or other natural disaster; APA article "Managing traumatic stress: Tips for recovering from disasters and other traumatic events".
+The APA also has information about coping after natural disaster: "Managing traumatic stress: Tips for recovering from disasters and other traumatic events".

 Disclaimer: Note that the information contained in this web site is considered general information.
 No claims are made that this information is exhaustive of information available.
 Due to time and ethical restraints, we regret that we are unable to respond to questions seeking more general information about this subject than is provided in this page.
 Links to other web sites are for your information only.
 We do not specifically endorse any service or information provided on the internet beyond that information that is specifically published by our Center.
 Self-help resources can accompany work you are doing in therapy or in a support group.
 We do not necessarily recommend self-treatment as a sole course of treatment.

 Please note that the Cornell College Counseling Center does not consider contact via e-mail as confidential communication.
 Additionally, staff members may not check e-mail with regularity or frequency.
 You are welcome to e-mail staff members with questions about our services.
 However, be advised that your communication might not receive a timely response.
 For the most timely and confidential communication, or to schedule an appointment, please call the Counseling Center at895-4292.